 Kathryn Kilner is a technology marketer with a passion for creating innovative experiences and building global brands.
-She currently leads strategy and operations for the industry marketing team at Salesforce.
-Previously, she led content marketing programs and marketing strategy initiatives at GE Digital.
-She launched her marketing career at webinar provider BrightTALK, where she built four marketing teams from scratch.
+She currently leads go-to-market programs for the synergy between Salesforce and Tableau.
+Previously, she led marketing initiatives at Salesforce, General Electric, and BrightTALK.
 Kathryn lives in San Francisco, but is perpetually plotting her next travel adventure.
 A devotee to the arts, she enjoys dancing when she can, choreographing wedding dances, and wandering art museums.
 Her honors thesis at Stanford was on the national art museum in Chile.
 She graduated class of 2008 with a double major in history and human biology and a minor in dance.

 Kristen received her BA in Science, Technology, and Society and was elected into the Phi Beta Kappa honor society.
 Currently, she works in marketing at Cisco Meraki.
 Previously, she worked in marketing at Vlocity and Act-On Software.
 While at Stanford, she was the Actives President of Stanford Cap and Gown and Co-President of Stanford’s chapter of Ellevate, a global networking organization for corporate women founded by Goldman Sachs executives.
 In her free time she enjoys hiking, singing, and teaching yoga.

 Alryl Koroma ‘11